 Core Principles of Agile Software Development

-Agile Software Development is a philosophy guided by core values and principles.
-These underlying beliefs form the foundation for Agile methodologies, shaping how projects are managed and executed.
+Agile Software Development is guided by key principles such as iterative development, customer collaboration, responding to change and more.
+These underlying beliefs form the foundation for Agile methodologies, and shapes how projects are managed and executed.

 The Agile Manifesto

-The Agile Manifesto was created by seventeen software developers in 2001 to outline the fundamental values of Agile Methodologies.
-The manifesto includes four key values:
+The Agile Manifesto was established by seventeen Software Developers in 2001 to define the core principles of Agile Methodologies.
+The manifesto comprises four fundamental values:

 The 12 Principles